 Additionally, one of the reasons that you see more wines labeled 'made from organically grown grapes' than labeled 'organic wine' is because in the US organic wine must not have any added SO2.

 Avoiding Sulfites?
-Some Thoughts on Sulfur-Free Wines
+Some Thoughts on Sulfur-Free Wines.

 All that said, we are beginning to see a number of "natural" wines on the market, where little or no SO2 is added.
 This is a great development for the small part of the population that has an allergy to sulfites, and the biodynamic wine movement is also fascinating and positive for reasons that go far beyond the exclusion of sulfites.

-As indicated earlier, leaving out sulfites is easier with red wines, because the tannin acts as a as a natural antioxidant.
+As indicated earlier, leaving out sulfites is easier with red wines, because the tannin acts as a natural antioxidant.
 It also helps if natural wines are sold locally and not shipped.
 This local aspect of "natural" wines is part of what makes them so interesting; they're often best discovered close to their place of origin.

 Sulfur-Free Wines to Try